scientifichackers/zproc/README.md

 ## Well why not just X?

-Each technology and solution has it's place.
+Each technology solution has it's place.
 Here is a rundown of why you would use ZProc over X.

 - `X == asyncio`
     It's kinda in the name.
 Asyncio is strictly for I/O based concurrency.